xnanodax/lpthw/ex47_nosetests/README.md

-In exercise 47's, we learned how to use automated testing of a game using Nose Tools.
+In exercise 47's, we learned how to use automated testing of a game skeleton using Nose Tools.

 I've also added an option to equip a weapon as a player advances throughout the game.